RediSearch/RediSearch/docs/docs/reference/Sorting.md

 ## Declaring Sortable Fields

 When creating an index with `FT.CREATE`, you can declare `TEXT`, `TAG`, `NUMERIC`, and `GEO` attributes as `SORTABLE`.
-When an attribute is sortable, you can later decide to order the results by its values with relatively low latency (the property is still sorted by its values, but with not as good latency).
+When an attribute is sortable, you can later decide to order the results by its values with relatively low latency (when an attribute is not sortable, it can still be sorted by its values, but with not as good latency).
 For example, in the following schema:

 ```
 > FT.CREATE users SCHEMA first_name TEXT last_name TEXT SORTABLE age NUMERIC SORTABLE